bkacjios/lua-mumble/README.md

 -- Server will respond with a "OnUserState" with the requested data filled out -- After the hook is called, mumble.user:getComment() will also return the full data mumble.user:requestCommentBlob()

+-- Starts recording a users voice output to an ogg file.
+-- Will return nil and an error string if it failed to create the file.
+Boolean success, [String error] = mumble.user:startRecord(String oggFilePath)

+-- Will return true if we successfully stopped recording.
+-- Will return false if the user wasn't being recorded.
+Boolean success = mumble.user:stopRecord()

+-- Returns if the user is being recorded or not.
+Boolean isBeingRecorded = mumble.user:isBeingRecorded()
 ```

 ### mumble.channel